apache/directory-fortress-core/README.txt

 cfg.log.root.pw=wApnJUnuYZRBTF1zQNxX/Q==
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 13.
-Instructions to load data into the default database using 'admin' target.
+Instructions to load policy data using maven install -Dload.file target.
 ###################################################################################

-If you need to load data into the default database you can use the 'admin' ant target.
+If you need to load policy data into the default database you can use maven target.

 a.
 Create a load file using examples from FORTRESS_HOME/ldap/setup folder.